 Let us first discuss the first stage.
 As and when the options under the ESOPs are exercised, the difference between the exercise price and the value of the security is treated as perquisite in the hand of the employee.
 The employer is required to deduct tax at source on the employee exercising the option, treating the same as perquisite.
 The value of the shares allotted to the employee shall be the average of market price (average of highest and lowest price) on the date the option is exercised in case the shares are listed on any stock exchange in India.
 In case the shares are not listed the fair market value of the same shall be as per the valuation certificate obtained from merchant banker.
 The certificate of valuation of shares should not be older than 180 days from the date of exercise of the option.
 Even if the shares are listed outside India, the Company will have to obtain the certificate from Merchant Banker as such shares are treated as unlisted shares for ESOP purposes.

 Now let us understand the second leg of the taxation of the ESOP shares i.e. when the employee actually sells the shares.
 The incidence of sale will attract capital gains tax.
 The gains can be either long term or short term depending on the period for which the employee has held the shares.
 The holding period requirement are different for listed shares as well as for unlisted shares.
 The listed shares shall become long term if held for more than one year..
 For unlisted shares the same shall become long term after three years.
-The period of three years is proposed to be reduced to two years in the current budget.

 However in case the shares are not sold through the platform of the stock exchange, the long term capital gains shall be calculated after applying the indexation to the original cost of purchase.
 Indexed gains so calculated shall be taxed @ flat rate of 20% plus applicable surcharge and education cess.
 Such short term capital gains are be treated like any other income and added to other income and taxed at the slab rate applicable.